Kafū, aged forty-one.

 Clear skies.

-I drank at Sanjūgenbori Miyukitei.
+I drank at Miyukitei in Sanjukkenbori.

 June 29th.

-Held at Yūraku-za.
+It was held at Yūraku-za.

 July 1st.